Author: Craig Neil

 The Falls of Dochart are a series of waterfalls in the village of Killin in the historic county of Perthshire, around 3/4 mile south of Loch Tay.

 The falls are one of Scotland’s smaller, yet most impressive attractions due to the foaming torrents of water that cascade over the jagged bedrock of the River Dochart.

-Discover everything you need to know about visiting the Falls of Dochart with this visitor guide which includes a 360° virtual tour, an overview, and handy visiting tips.
+Discover everything you need to know about visiting the Falls of Dochart with this visitor guide which includes an overview and handy visiting tips.

 |Parking:||Free parking spaces on the side of the road.|